farisachugthai/viconf/autoload/README.md

 - [Riv.vim](https://www.github.com/gu-fan/riv.vim)
 - [Devicons](https://www.github.com/ryanoasis/vim-devicons)

 ### Removed Plugins

-Checking the remote hosts is blocking and doing it this early is murder to startuptime.
+Checking the remote hosts is blocking and doing it this early is murder to startup-time.
 Just went from 280ms to 800.

 ```vim
 if has('ruby')